datacamp/funneljoin/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 **Disclaimer**: funneljoin is still in active development.
-While we are using it actively at DataCamp, there are still some bugs, especially with remote tables.
+While we are using it at DataCamp, there are still some bugs, especially with remote tables.
 If you can, we recommend pulling your data to work with locally.
+And **do not** do multiple funnel joins in a row remotely (it's fine locally).

 Overview
 ========